 In this manuscript Nguyen et al propose cILR for a set-enrichment-like analysis of microbiome sequencing data.
 This is a scale invariant alternative to the more standard (and problematic) approach of applying GSEA to DESeq2 output or other such approaches.
 Overall, it’s a nice idea and is fairly well executed.
 The statistical analysis is largely appropriate, and it could be a nice contribution.
 My largest comments relate to the lack of precision in the authors' writing, the extent of the authors claims, and the authors handling of zeros and count variation.

-We greatly appreciate reviewer 1’s detailed comments and suggestions for improving the manuscript.
-We have made various changes to the manuscript to add further clarification to the concepts we are advancing, as well as providing more context while interpreting our results to avoid confusion.
-In the following sections we provide detailed responses to each of the reviewer’s concerns.
+We greatly appreciate the reviewer’s detailed comments and suggestions for improving the manuscript.
+We have made various changes to the manuscript to clarify the concepts we are advancing, and provide more context while interpreting our results to avoid confusion.
+In the following sections, we provide detailed responses to each of the reviewer’s concerns.

 Detailed Comments